Alcmaeonidae: Contributions to Athenian democracy: Cleisthenes

 Modern bust of Cleisthenes in the Ohio Statehouse.
 Another prominent Alcmaeonid, Cleisthenes is credited as being "the father of Athenian democracy."

 The Alcmaeonid Cleisthenes overthrew Hippias, the son and successor of Pisistratus, in 508 BC.
 Herodotus claimed in his The Histories that the Alcmaeonidae specifically hated tyranny, and that they were more esteemed and highly honored than any other clan for ridding Athens from it.
 Cleisthenes had bribed the oracle at Delphi (which the Alcmaeonidae had helped to build while they were in exile) to convince the Spartans to help him, which they reluctantly did.
 He was, at first, opposed by some who felt the famous curse made the Alcmaeonidae ineligible to rule; the Spartan king Cleomenes I even turned against Cleisthenes and the latter was briefly exiled once more.
 However, the citizens called for Cleisthenes to return, as Cleisthenes achieved support from the masses due to his calls for a more democratic system against his rival Isagoras, thus giving more power to the people, and the restored Alcmaeonids were responsible for laying the foundations of Athenian democracy.

 A few of the contributions that the Alcmaeonid Cleisthenes helped develop in Athens included the shifting of political organization from the four traditional tribes, which were based on family relations and which formed the basis of the upper class Athenian political power network, into ten tribes according to their area of residence (their deme), which would form the basis of a new democratic power structure.
 Additionally, through Cleisthenes' reforms, the people of Athens endowed their city with isonomic institutions—equal rights for all citizens (though only men were citizens)—and established ostracism as a punishment.
 He also established sortition—the random selection of citizens to fill government positions rather than kinship or heredity, a true test of real democracy.
 He reorganized the Boule, created with 400 members under Solon, so that it had 500 members, 50 from each tribe.
 He also introduced the bouletic oath, "To advise according to the laws what was best for the people".
+Scholars have credited Cleisthenes with "completing (Athenian) democracy", taking the reforms of his predecessors and expanding upon them to further ensure Athenians could coexist with one another and thus abandoning separatist traditions.